Calm Canine Academy’s Karishma Warr spoke with Petminded about Separation Anxiety. Here's what we learned!

 - This takes time!
 Progress is seen over months, not days or weeks.

 Separation anxiety can cause a lot of distress for both dogs and their guardians.
 Nobody wants to see their dog in psychological pain, and we can’t be with our dog all day every day.
 Luckily separation anxiety can be effectively treated, despite the myth that it is not treatable.
-It will take a lot of time and patience, but it will be so worth it for your dog’s mental well-being.
-You will likely need some help during the process, so don’t be afraid to reach out to a certified separation anxiety trainer for support!
+It will take a lot of time and patience, but it will be worth it for your dog’s mental well-being.
+You will likely need some help during the process, so don’t be afraid to reach out to a certified separation anxiety trainer or behaviorist for support!